wpautoterms/Auto-Terms-of-Service-and-Privacy-Policy/readme.txt

 * <strong>This plugin will eventually offer paid add-ons.
 I have some ideas of what I think you will want and benefit from, but I'd really love to hear your ideas!</strong> (If shared with me, they become all mine without attribution or compensation required, so thanks in advance!)
 * This plugin and its author are not affiliated with or endorsed by Automattic Inc.

-Disclaimer: <a href="http://wpautoterms.com/">Clifford Paulick of TourKick.com</a> is not an attorney.
+Disclaimer: Legal information is not legal advice.
 Additional disclaimer text within the plugin file(s).

-If you are a coder, you are welcome to view the plugin's code and submit pull requests: <a href="https://github.com/cliffordp/Auto-Terms-of-Service-and-Privacy-Policy">https://github.com/cliffordp/Auto-Terms-of-Service-and-Privacy-Policy</a>
+If you are a coder, you are welcome to view the plugin's code and submit pull requests: <a href="https://github.com/wpautoterms/Auto-Terms-of-Service-and-Privacy-Policy">https://github.com/wpautoterms/Auto-Terms-of-Service-and-Privacy-Policy</a>

 == Installation ==